 Life has its anxious moments already; public speaking, meeting deadlines, searching for work, getting stuck in traffic, just to name a few.
-In my life it is evident that divorce lead to additional anxiety.
+In my life, it is evident that divorce leads to additional anxiety.
 I would find myself sitting in my car and the anxiousness to get home was overwhelming.
-In all honesty it is hard to explain.
-My heart would race and pound, my breathing would become shallow for what seemed like no apparent reason.
+In all honesty, it is hard to explain.
+My heart would race and pound, and my breathing would become shallow for what seemed like no apparent reason.

 Generalized anxiety disorder is diagnosed when a person worries excessively about a variety of everyday problems for at least 6 months.
 People with generalized anxiety disorder can’t seem to get rid of their concerns, even though they usually realize that their anxiety is more intense than the situation warrants.
 They can’t relax, startle easily, and have difficulty concentrating.
 Often they have trouble falling asleep or staying asleep.
 Physical symptoms that often accompany the anxiety include fatigue, headaches, muscle tension, muscle aches, difficulty swallowing, trembling, twitching, irritability, sweating, nausea, lightheadedness, having to go to the bathroom frequently, feeling out of breath, and hot flashes.

-Of course there is help for you if you feel you may be suffering from anxiety.
+Of course, there is help for you if you feel you may be suffering from anxiety.
 There are prescription drugs that can be prescribed by your doctor which they are very happy to do these days.
-There are also natural remedies that help individuals suffering from anxiety.
-Counseling is an option as well, sometimes when we are able to talk about our fears and concerns we are able to let them go.
-And there are also self-help programs can also be a great help.
+There are also natural remedies that can help alleviate anxiety such as herbal oils and sprays.
+I particularly enjoy lavender oil and spray an herbal mist in my car while driving.
+Counseling is an option as well, and sometimes when we can talk about our fears and concerns, we can let them go.